odoo/documentation/accounting/payables/pay/check.rst

 the payment.
 This will mark the payment as **Reconciled**.

 .. tip::

-	to review checks that have not been credited, open the list of payments and filter on the Sent state.
+   To review checks that have not been credited, open the list of payments and filter on the Sent state.
 Review those payments that have a date more than 2 weeks ago.

 Pay anything with a check
 =========================